-It’s our third colour inspiration post on the blog, and now we’re focusing on yellow!
-Like orange, I find that yellow is a bright and fun colour, but I think that it’s definitely more loved.
+It’s our third colour inspiration post, and we’re focusing on yellow!
+Like orange, yellow is a bright and fun colour, but I think that it’s definitely more loved.
 Deep ochre is really in right now, and I think yellow is almost considered a neutral.
 Heck, you’ve probably painted (or painted over) a yellow room at least once!
 Let’s dive into some colour inspiration with yellow!

 – Note: This post contains affiliate links.
 See more information about affiliates here. –

 Here are some yellow interiors that caught my eye:

 This entire Swedish apartment by Lookofsky Architecture (photographed by Mattias Hamrén, styled by Hanna Tunemar and built by Maldini Studios) features bright yellow, but I thought that the built-in bench design on the left was really clever.
 On the right, the yellow cabinets in the kitchen by Lonika Chande are just one of the bold colours used in the space, and they really pop against the white walls and countertops.

 Speaking of contrasts, I just love the bold yellow walls against all the other elements (white, black, red, blue!) in the entry by Danielle Rollins Interiors (follow her Instagram and purchase her book here).
 How fun would it be walking into that home!?
 If going super bold isn’t your thing, the bedroom on the right photographed by Becky Luigart-Stayner for Country Living might be more your style.
 While the walls are technically white, the curtains, pillows and bedding offer the big pops of colour.
 Even the wood tones are very similar to the main yellow.